-- 1. Every long-term care home must have and implement a visitor policy that, at a minimum: - reflects the following guiding principles: - safety any approach to visiting must balance the health and safety needs of residents, staff, and visitors, and ensure risks are mitigated - emotional well-being welcoming visitors is intended to support the mental and emotional well-being of residents by reducing any potential negative impacts related to social isolation - equitable access all residents must be given equitable access to receive visitors, consistent with their preferences and within reasonable restrictions that safeguard residents - flexibility the physical and infrastructure characteristics of the home, its workforce or human resources availability, whether the home is in an outbreak and the current status of the home with respect to personal protective equipment (PPE) are all variables to consider when setting home-specific policies
+- 1. Every long-term care home must have and implement a visitor policy that, at a minimum: - reflects the following guiding principles: - safety any approach to visiting must balance the health and safety needs of residents, staff, and visitors, and ensure risks are mitigated - emotional well-being welcoming visitors is intended to support the mental and emotional well-being of residents by reducing any potential negative impacts related to social isolation

-- equality residents have the right to choose their visitors.
+- equitable access all residents must be given equitable access to receive visitors, consistent with their preferences and within reasonable restrictions that safeguard residents - flexibility the physical and infrastructure characteristics of the home, its workforce or human resources availability, whether the home is in an outbreak and the current status of the home with respect to personal protective equipment (PPE) are all variables to consider when setting home-specific policies - equality residents have the right to choose their visitors.
 In addition, residents or their substitute decision-makers, as applicable, have the authority to designate caregivers - sets out the parameters, requirements, and procedures prescribed in the current version of this document with respect to visitors, including but not limited to: - the definitions of the different types of visitors - the requirement to designate caregivers in accordance with the O. Reg.
-246/22 - restrictions with respect to visitors in the event of an outbreak or when a resident is isolating - o non-compliance by visitors of the home's visitor policy - includes provisions around the home's implementation of all required public health measures as well as infection prevention and control practices - reflects the requirements related to asymptomatic screen testing of visitors, consistent with this guidance document, as applicable - complies with all applicable laws, including the Act and O. Reg.
+246/22 - restrictions with respect to visitors in the event of an outbreak or when a resident is isolating - non-compliance by visitors of the home's visitor policy - includes provisions around the home's implementation of all required public health measures as well as infection prevention and control practices - complies with all applicable laws, including the Act and O. Reg.
 246/22 - 2.
 In accordance with section 267(2) of O. Reg.
 246/22, homes must maintain visitor logs of all visits to the home.
 The visitor log must include, at minimum: - the name and contact information of the visitor - time and date of the visit - the purpose of the visit (for example, name of resident visited)